CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-database.md

 `https://api.copernica.com/v1/view/$id?access_token=xxxx`

-The first $id needs to be replaced by the numerical identifier of the database that you want to remove.
+The $id needs to be replaced by the numerical identifier of the database that you want to remove.
 Be careful, this removes all of the data in the database!

 ## PHP example